 What is a good, budget friendly electric burr grinder?

-A step up from the Baratza Encore is the Baratza Virtuoso - available on Amazon for $250.
+A step up from the Baratza Encore is the Baratza Virtuoso – available online for $250.
 The primary difference between the two is that the Virtuoso has a cone burr that produces a more consistent grind.
 It is possible to swap a Virtuoso burr into an Encore, but its not particularly easy.
 Refurbished Virtuosos can often be bought from Baratza’s website for $175.

 How do I acheive a <insert grind size> on <insert popular electric grinder>?